 Are wireless speakers any good?

 Yes they are!
 Or at least, they can be.
-While audiophiles obsessed with wringing the very best sound quality out of their hi-fi hardware generally disdain wireless, wi-fi and Bluetooth can both carry information at bit rates that allow for sound.
-So, unless you’re an absolute perfectionist, you’re probably going to be more than satisfied with the sonic skill of a wireless speaker.
+While audiophiles obsessed with wringing the very best sound quality out of their hi-fi hardware generally disdain wireless, wi-fi and Bluetooth can both carry information at bit rates that allow for very good sound quality.
+So unless you’re an absolute perfectionist, you’re probably going to be more than satisfied with the sonic skill of a wireless speaker.

 Wireless speakers for a smartphone or tablet